Disputing an Eviction

 In the case of a 10 Day Notice to End Tenancy for Unpaid Rent or Utilities, if the tenant pays the full rent within five days of receiving the notice, the notice is cancelled, and the tenancy continues.
 If the tenant wishes to dispute the notice, the tenant has five days from the date the notice is received to apply for dispute resolution.

-In the case of a One Month Notice to End Tenancy for Cause, it the tenant wishes to dispute the notice, the tenant has 10 days from the date the notice is received to apply for dispute resolution.
+In the case of a One Month Notice to End Tenancy for Cause, if the tenant wishes to dispute the notice, the tenant has 10 days from the date the notice is received to apply for dispute resolution.

 If the last day for disputing a notice falls on a holiday or weekend, the deadline is extended to the next business day.
 If the tenant has missed a deadline to apply for dispute resolution, the RTB may only extend the time to apply under exceptional circumstances.
-For example a notice was given and the time limited to dispute the notice lapsed while a tenant was hospitalized and therefore unavailable.
+For example, a notice was given and the time limited to dispute the notice lapsed while a tenant was hospitalized and therefore unavailable.
 In this instance a tenant would be required to provide evidence of the hospitalization period.

 Order of possession